Morcott: Historical development

 The village name is an Old English derivation of "a cottage on the moor".
 The village is recorded as Morcote in the Domesday survey of 1086 and formed part of the king's manor of Barrowden.
 The village served the manorial interests of several different ownerships but passed to the Fydell Rowley family in the early 19th century.
 The Church of St Mary is the defining landmark in the village and is regarded as the most complete Norman church in Rutland.

-The historic origins of the village is associated with agriculture and has resulted in a legacy of good, stone built farmhouses, cottages and outbuildings.
+The historic origins of the village are associated with agriculture and have resulted in a legacy of good, stone built farmhouses, cottages and outbuildings.
 Although none of the surviving houses are believed to date from earlier than the 17th century, the style of many of the buildings and the dated examples indicate that Morcott shared in a period of transformation in the 17th and 18th centuries that reflected wider economic prosperity, based on growing demand and improvements in agriculture, notably in crop rotation and the wealth generated by sheep farming, that occurred in large parts of rural middle England at that time.

 The historic importance of a number of the buildings within the village is reflected in there being 30 entries on the National Heritage List for England.
 Outside of the village, but within the parish, the windmill on Barrowden Road is a prominent landmark in views from the conservation area and surrounding countryside.

 The defunct Morcott railway station on the branch line between Seaton and Luffenham closed in 1966.
 The road bridge which carries the High Street over the old railway cutting is a skew arch containing construction features rarely seen.